 - 7.1 Licensing authorities are required by regulation under the Gambling Act 2005 to state the principles to be applied by the authority in exercising the functions under Part 15 of the act with respect to the inspection of premises; and the powers under Section 346 of the act to institute criminal proceedings in respect of the offences specified.
 West Suffolk Council's corporate enforcement policy will be applied when considering, managing and taking enforcement action.
-A copy is available on the council's website. - 7.2 This licensing authority's principles are that it will be guided by the Gambling Commission Guidance (in particular Part 36), the Regulators' Compliance Code, shall endeavour to regulate in the public interest and be:

-- proportionate: regulators should only intervene when necessary and remedies should be appropriate to the risk posed, and costs identified and minimised - accountable: regulators must be able to justify decisions, and be subject to public scrutiny - consistent: rules and standards must be joined up and implemented fairly - transparent: regulators should be open, and keep regulations simple and user friendly, and - targeted: regulation should be focused on the problem and minimise side effects. - 7.3 In accordance with the Gambling Commission guidance, the licensing authority will endeavour to avoid duplication with other regulatory regimes so far as possible. - 7.4 Any inspection programme, which may be adopted by the licensing authority, shall be risk-based.
+A copy is available on the council's website. - 7.2 This licensing authority's principles are that it will be guided by the Gambling Commission Guidance (in particular Part 36), the Regulators' Compliance Code, shall endeavour to regulate in the public interest and be: - proportionate: regulators should only intervene when necessary and remedies should be appropriate to the risk posed, and costs identified and minimised - accountable: regulators must be able to justify decisions, and be subject to public scrutiny - consistent: rules and standards must be joined up and implemented fairly - transparent: regulators should be open, and keep regulations simple and user friendly, and - targeted: regulation should be focused on the problem, and minimise side effects. - 7.3 In accordance with the Gambling Commission guidance, the licensing authority will endeavour to avoid duplication with other regulatory regimes so far as possible. - 7.4 Any inspection programme, which may be adopted by the licensing authority, shall be risk-based.
 This would include targeting high-risk premises which require greater attention, whilst operating a lighter touch in respect of low-risk premises, so that resources are more effectively concentrated on problem premises.
-Further details are available upon request. - 7.5 The enforcement and compliance role for the licencing authority under the Gambling Act 2005 is to ensure compliance with the premises licenses and other permissions, which it authorises.
-Additionally, the licensing authority will monitor reports of unacceptable behaviour by staff, such as soliciting passers-by to enter gambling premises.
-Such practices, although not explicitly prohibited in the policy, are considered contrary to the spirit of responsible gambling as mandated by the Gambling Commission.
+Further detail are available upon request. - 7.5 The enforcement and compliance role for the licencing authority under the Gambling Act 2005 is to ensure compliance with the Premises licenses and other permissions, which it authorises.
 The Gambling Commission is the enforcement body for operator and personal licences.
-Manufacture, supply or repair of gaming machines is dealt with by the Gambling Commission and not by the licensing authority. - 7.6 This licensing authority will also endeavour to work in partnership with and support local businesses, having due regard to the stated principles and any best practice guidelines published by the Better Regulation Executive, in respect of its responsibilities under the Gambling Act 2005 and other regulatory functions of the local authority. - 7.7 With due regard to the principle of transparency, any enforcement/compliance protocols or written agreements developed by the licencing authority shall be made available upon request to the Licensing Team. - 7.8 In considering applications, and taking enforcement action, under the Gambling Act 2005 the licencing authority shall duly consider any Human Rights Act 1998 implications (in particular Article 1, Protocol 1 and Articles 6, 8 and 10).
+Manufacture, supply or repair of gaming machines is dealt with by the Gambling Commission and not by the licensing authority.

+- 7.6 This licensing authority will also endeavour to work in partnership with and support local businesses, having due regard to the stated principles and any best practice guidelinesi published by the Better Regulation Executive, in respect of its responsibilities under the Gambling Act 2005 and other regulatory functions of the local authority. - 7.7 With due regard to the principle of transparency, any enforcement/compliance protocols or written agreements developed by the licencing authority shall be made available upon request to the Licensing Team. - 7.8 In considering applications, and taking enforcement action, under the Gambling Act 2005 the licencing authority shall duly consider any Human Rights Act 1998 implications (in particular Article 1, Protocol 1 and Articles 6, 8 and 10).

-8. Licencing authority functions
+8.0 licencing authority functions